polyphony-chat/docs/SPECIFICATION.md

 ### 1.2 Server-Server API

 The Server-Server APIs are used to enable federation between multiple polyproto servers (federated identity).

+### 1.3 WebSockets

+!!! bug "TODO"

+    TODO: Describe how WebSocket connections are established, maintained, and terminated, as well as what exactly WebSocket connections are used for.

 ## 2. Federated Identity